Big O notation: Extensions to the Bachmann–Landau notations

-is convenient for functions that are between polynomial and exponential in terms of $\ln n$.
+is convenient for functions that are between polynomial and exponential in terms of $\log n$.

 Generalizations and related usages

-The generalization to functions taking values in any normed vector space is straightforward (replacing absolute values by norms), where f and g need not take their values in the same space.
-A generalization to functions g taking values in any topological group is also possible.
+The generalization to functions taking values in any normed vector space is straightforward (replacing absolute values by norms), where $f$ and $g$ need not take their values in the same space.
+A generalization to functions $g$ taking values in any topological group is also possible.